Pricing and Packaging Your Plumbing Services: Creating Recurring Revenue

 Transparency and Upfront Estimates

-Always provide written estimate before starting work.
+Always provide a written estimate before starting work.
 No surprises.
-If work scope changes, update estimate before proceeding.
-Transparency removes objections, builds trust, improves close rate on quotes.
-Plumbers who provide detailed estimates before work close 60-70% of quotes.
-Those who give vague estimates close 40-50% because uncertainty kills decision-making.
+If the scope changes, update the estimate before proceeding.
+Transparency removes objections, builds trust, and improves quote close rate.
+Plumbers who provide detailed, itemised estimates before work routinely close a higher proportion of quotes than those who give vague verbal prices, because certainty removes the main barrier to a decision.

 How Did Plumbing Pricing and Packaging Transformation Deliver Results?

 A plumbing company was using hourly billing (£80/hour).
-Revenue was capped at technician utilization × hourly rate.
+Revenue was capped at technician utilisation × hourly rate.
 Owner wanted to increase revenue and customer satisfaction.

 Strategy: